 Over 700 applicants to International Design Collaboration for Kenya Competition

 February 06, 2016 - The application for the International Design Collaboration for Kenya Competition completed midnight Feb 1.
-The competition saw a large number of applicants (over 700) from all over the world.

 Season 3 of the Global Urban Lectures launched

 15 January, 2016 - The Global Urban Lecture Series is an initiative by UN-Habitat’s partnership with universities worldwide - UNI - to bring the knowledge and experiences of urban experts associated with the agency’s work to a wide audience.
-The series reaches not only the general public but also the 185 partner universities of UNI, and is currently being used both for personal further education purposes and professional training.

 UN-Habitat Partner University Initiative (UNI) launches website and two new hubs